Mauricio Viana

-Mauricio Alejandro Viana Caamaño (born 14 June 1989) is a Brazilian-born Chilean footballer who plays as a goalkeeper for Deportes Puerto Montt.
+Mauricio Alejandro Viana Caamaño (born 14 June 1989) is a Brazilian-born Chilean former footballer who played as a goalkeeper.

 Early life

 Viana was born in São Paulo, Brazil to a Brazilian father and a Chilean mother.
 When he was 5, he and his mother moved to Limache, where he was raised.

 Club career

 On 4 August 2013, Viana was injured towards the end of a match against Audax Italiano, but played on to the end and saved a late penalty to keep the score goalless.
 After the match, he received emergency surgery for a perforated intestine.

+In 2024, Viana signed with Trasandino in the Segunda División Profesional de Chile.
+In July of the same year, he announced his retirement due to a serious physical degeneration.

 International career

-He was a substitute at the friendly matches of the Chile senior team against Paraguay and Peru on December 2011 and April 2012 respectively.
+He was a substitute at the friendly matches of the Chile senior team against Paraguay and Peru in December 2011 and April 2012 respectively.
 After defeating Peru, Chile won the Copa del Pacífico.